Ghoul

 In folklore, a ghoul (from غول, ALA) is a demon-like being or monstrous humanoid, often associated with graveyards and the consumption of human flesh.
 The concept of the ghoul originated in pre-Islamic Arabian religion.
 Modern fiction often uses the term to label a specific kind of monster.

-By extension, the word "ghoul" is also used in a derogatory sense to refer to a person who delights in the macabre or whose occupation directly involves death, such as a gravedigger or graverobber.
+By extension, the word "ghoul" is also used in a derogatory sense to refer to a person who delights in the macabre or whose occupation directly involves death, such as a gravedigger or mortician.